mennatarek204/GUI-Movie-System/README.md

 # GUI-Movie-System
-A movie ticketing system using GUI
+A movie ticketing system using GUI and a database